-Crite eria Indid cator ToC Outcomes 1.1 The unit of certification provides adequate information to relevant 1.1.1 (C) Management documents that are specified in the RSPO P&C are made publicly available.
-Improved risk management stakeholders on environmental, social and legal issues relevant to 1.1.2 Information is provided in writing, verbally and/or pictorially in appropriate languages and accessible to relevant stakeholders.
-RSPO Criteria, in appropriate languages and 1.1.3 (C) Records of requests for information and responses are maintained. forms to allow for effective participation in decision making.
+Criteria Indicators ToC Outcomes 1.1 The unit of certification provides adequate information to relevant 1.1.1 (C) Management documents that are specified in the RSPO P&C are made publicly available.
+Improved risk management stakeholders on environmental, social and legal issues relevant to RSPO Criteria, in 1.1.2 Information is provided in writing, verbally and/or pictorially in appropriate languages and accessible to relevant stakeholders. appropriate languages and forms to allow for effective 1.1.3 (C) Records of requests for information and responses are maintained. participation in decision making. !!!
 1.1.4 (C) Consultation and communication procedures are documented, disclosed, implemented, made available, and explained in appropriate languages to all relevant stakeholders by a nominated management official.

 1.1.5 There is a current list of contact and details of stakeholders and their nominated representatives.
-1.2 The unit of certification commits to ethical conduct in all business 1.2.1 A policy for ethical conduct is in place and implemented in all business operations and transactions, including recruitment and contracts.
-Improved risk management operations and transactions.
+1.2 The unit of certification commits to ethical conduct in all business operations and 1.2.1 A policy for ethical conduct is in place and implemented in all business operations and transactions, including recruitment and contracts.
+Improved risk management transactions. !!!
 1.2.2 A system is in place to monitor compliance and the implementation of the policy and overall ethical business practice.

-OPERATE LEGALLY AND RESPECT RIGHTS
+PRINCIPLE 2: OPERATE LEGALLY AND RESPECT RIGHTS

-Implement legal requirements as the basic principle of operation in any jurisdiction.
+Implement legal requirements as the basic principles of operation in any jurisdiction.

-Crite eria Indio cator ToC Outcomes 2.1 There is compliance with all applicable local, national and ratified 2.1.1 (C) The unit of certification complies with applicable legal requirements.
-A documented system for ensuring legal compliance is in place.
-This system Improved risk management international laws and regulations.
-2.1.2 has a means to track changes to the law and also includes listing and evidence of legal due diligence of all contracted third parties, recruitment i 2.1.3 agencies, service providers and labour contractors.
-Legal or authorised boundaries are clearly demarcated and visibly maintained, and there is no planting beyond these legal or authorised boundaries.
-2.2 All contractors providing operational services and 2.2.1 A list of contracted parties is maintained.
-Improved risk management; supplying labour, and Fresh Fruit Bunch (FFB) suppliers, comply with legal requirements.
-2.2.2 All contracts, including those for FFB supply, contain specific clauses on meeting applicable legal requirements, and this can be demonstrated by the third party. i 2.2.3 All contracts, including those for FFB supply, contain clauses disallowing child, forced and trafficked labour.
+Criteria Indicators ТоС Outcomes 2.1 There is compliance with all applicable local, national and 2.1.1 (C) The unit of certification complies with applicable legal requirements.
+Improved risk management ratified international laws and regulations.
+2.1.2 A documented system for ensuring legal compliance is in place.
+This system has a means to track changes to the law and also includes listing and evidence of legal due diligence of all contracted third parties, recruitment agencies, service providers and labour contractors.
+2.1.3 Legal or authorized boundaries are clearly demarcated and visibly maintained, and there is no planting beyond these legal or authorised boundaries.
+2.2 All contractors providing operational 2.2.1 A list of contracted parties is maintained.
+Improved risk management services and supplying labour, and Fresh Fruit Bunch (FFB) suppliers, comply with legal 2.2.2 All contracts, including those for FFB supply, contain specific clauses on meeting applicable legal requirements, and this can be demonstrated by the third party. management requirements. !!!
+2.2.3 All contracts, including those for FFB supply, contain clauses disallowing child, forced and trafficked labour.
 Where young workers are employed, the contracts include a clause for their protection.

-Criteria Indicator ToC Outcomes 2.3 2.3.1 (C) For all directly sourced FFB, the mill requires: Improved risk • Information on geo-location of FFB origins; management • Proof of the ownership status or the right/claim to the land by the grower/smallholder: • Where applicable, valid planting/operating/trading license, or is part of a cooperative which allows the buying and selling of FFB.
-2.3.2 For all indirectly sourced FFB, the unit of certification obtains from the collection centres, agents or other intermediaries, the evidence as listed in Indicator 2.3.1.
-PROCEDURAL NOTE: Note for 2.3.1: Proof of ownership refers to having a land rights document signed/endorsed by the following where applicable and based on the chiefdom: • Family head (land owners) Town chief Section chief • Name of farmer/land developer or land owner Paramount chief There must be 2 witnesses per each of the above categories (refer to Note: 4.4.1) For Implementation Procedure for 2.3.2 refer to Annex 4.
+2.3 All FFB supplies from outside the unit of certification are from legal sources. !!!
+(C) For all directly sourced FFB, the mill requires: Information on geo-location of FFB origins Proof of the ownership status or the right/claim to the land by the grower/smallholder Where applicable, valid planting/operating/trading license, or is part of a cooperative which allows the buying and selling of FFB 2.3.2 For all indirectly sourced FFB, the unit of Improved risk management certification obtains from the collection centres, agents or other intermediaries, the evidence as listed in Indicator 2.3.1.
+PROCEDURAL NOTE: Note for 2.3.1: Proof of ownership refers to having a land rights title and/or through a geo-referenced map signed by the legal authorities (refer Note: 4.4.1) For Implementation Procedure for 2.3.2 refer to Annex 4.

-OPTIMISE PRODUCTIVITY, EFFICIENCY, POSITIVE IMPACTS AND RESILIENCE
+PRINCIPLE 3: OPTIMIZE PRODUCTIVITY, EFFICIENCY, POSITIVE IMPACTS AND RESILIENCE

-Implementing plans, procedures and systems for continuous enhancement.
+Implement plans, procedures and systems for continuous improvement.